reknahs/DeRozan/README.md

 # DeRozan
-Chrome extension for solving Poeltl in least moves
+Chrome extension for solving Poeltl in least moves.